sjtalkar/milestone2_waterwells_deepnote/doc/etl/drop_rare_features.md

 * 8 crops classes and 95 crop types + 5 land use classes (idle, urban, not classified...)
 * 15 existing vegetation tree types

-when all these soils, crops and vegetation types are used to generate Township-Range features, it creates a lot of sparse features as for example out of the 22 soil types, a specific Township-Range will have on average just 2~4 different type of soils.
+When all these soils, crops and vegetation types are used to generate Township-Range features, it creates a lot of sparse features, for example out of the 22 soil types, a specific Township-Range will have on average just 2~4 different type of soils.

 Some of those features are also very rare.
 We describe in this documentation the method we used to drop some of those